 Proposed technical specifications.

 If these process documents are not clear enough in any technical subject, the regulatory body generates questions to clarify the topic.
 As a result of this process, the regulatory body issues the following documents:

 Permit to load the fuel;

-The technical basis to grant the operation licence is addressed to the Department of Energy, as according to the nuclear law this is the only authority which can grant such documents.
+The technical basis to grant the operating licence is addressed to the Department of Energy, as according to the nuclear law this is the only authority that can grant such documents.

-After the fuel load, the regulator monitors the performance of the low power test period and any change of power (0 to 5%, 5 to 10%, 10 to 25%, 25 to 50%, 50 to 75% and 75 to 100%).
-Engineers of the national body review the test results, and evaluate possible discrepancies between the results and the acceptance criteria.
+After the fuel load, the regulator monitors the performance of the low power test period and any change of power (0–5%, 5–10%, 10–25%, 25–50%, 50–75% and 75–100%).
+Engineers of the national body review the test results and evaluate possible discrepancies between the results and the acceptance criteria.